 Since 1999 over 6000 projects were submitted - see more in the ENERGY GLOBE's Project Database.

-Projects can be submitted online, by e-mail or by snail mail, find all details under Participation.
+Projects can be submitted online, by e-mail, find all details under Participation.